eoko/zf-mandrill/README.md

 ## Configuration

-Copy/Paster in your local configuration `config/mandrill.local.php.dist` and rename it to `mandrill.local.php`.
-You can see in all informations needs for configuration.
+Copy/Paste in your local configuration `config/mandrill.local.php.dist` and rename it to `mandrill.local.php`.
+There are all the informations required for zf-mandrill configuration.

 ## Service Available

-The following service are pre-configure :
+The following services are pre-configured in the service locator :

-- Mandrill Client : `eoko.mandrill.client`
+- Mandrill client : `eoko.mandrill.client`
-- Email Service : `eoko.mandrill.service.email`
+- Email service : `eoko.mandrill.service.email`

 ## Command